thoughtspot/thoughtspot.github.io/_end-user/search/area-charts.md

 Stacked area charts show the relative contribution to the accumulated total of a measure over time.

 Stacked area charts plot the y-axis as a percentage by default.
-You can choose to toggle **Show Y-Axis as %** on or off in the **Configuration Options** to create your own mountain-style charts.
+To view your data as a 100 percent stacked area chart, click the **Chart configuration** menu icon, click the measure under **Y-axis**, and select **Stack 100%**.

  ![]({{ site.baseurl }}/images/stacked-area-chart-example.png "Stacked area chart example: "Show Y-Axis as %" toggled off")